-Covid-19: Assam looks for 456 persons who attended Nizamuddin event, may quarantine all soon
+Covid-19: States begin search for people linked to Delhi’s Nizamuddin event, plan to quarantine them

+Andaman and Nicobar Islands has quarantined nearly 1,800 people, including 75 passengers of two flights that had carried nine people who tested positive.
+The nine patients had been a part of the gathering in Nizamuddin.

+The Gujarat Police said some people from the state had attended the congregation, adding that officials were looking for them.
+As many as 76 of these persons were from Surat alone and some were from Bhavnagar, officials told PTI.

-The Assam government on Tuesday said it intends to quarantine 456 persons from the state who are believed to have been in and around a mosque in Delhi’s Nizamuddin locality where a number of Covid-19 cases may have originated.
+The Assam government said it intends to quarantine 456 persons from the state who are believed to have been in and around a mosque in Delhi’s Nizamuddin locality where a number of Covid-19 cases may have originated.

 The state government urged everyone from Assam who attended the Tablighi Jamaat congregation to immediately report to the nearest government hospital or call the helpline number 104.
 “Please treat this [the request] as very important,” state Health Minister Himanta Biswa Sarma tweeted.

-Sarma said the state government has two lists – one of 299 persons and the other with 157 names – of those who were near the mosque.
-He said the district administrations had been alerted to find out whether these people had returned to the state.
+Sarma said the district administrations had been alerted to find out whether these people had returned to the state.
 “We are acting swiftly and in the best possible manner to quarantine all of them, as and when they reach Assam or those who may have reached,” Sarma said.

 After a meeting with police and district officials in the afternoon, Sarma said all the 456 people would be quarantined by the evening.
 An update since then is awaited.